GLOBAL EVACUATION SERVICES: FOR UNSAFE AREAS DURING DISASTERS

 - Maritime security and anti-piracy training

-If you would like to know more about us or how we can assist you in setting up an emergency plan for your staff, please reach out to us.
+If you would like to know more about our medical or emergency evacuation options or how we can assist you in setting up an emergency plan for your staff, please reach out to us to learn more about our annual membership options.